profactoerp/pfBgMrgr/README.md

 It has been designed with profacto CRM|ERP|PPS-software from extragroup GmbH (http://www.extragroup.de/profacto) in mind for OS X.

 A typical scenario is sending a quote or invoice as a pdf file via email instead of hardcopy and have the same appearance as on the typical preprinted letter paper of 1-30 pages.
+The actual limit of possible pages is set by your hardware.

 # Requirements